Adyen

 Adyen is a Dutch payment company with the status of an acquiring bank that allows businesses to accept e-commerce, mobile, and point-of-sale payments.
 It is listed on the stock exchange Euronext Amsterdam.

-Adyen offers merchants online services for merchants to accept electronic payments using payment methods including credit cards, debit cards, wire transfers, and real-time bank transfers based on online banking.
-It connects merchants to different payment methods, including international credit cards, local cash-based methods, and mobile payment methods.
+Adyen offers merchants online services to accept electronic payments.
 The technology platform acts as a payment gateway and a payment service provider.

 History

-Adyen was founded in 2006 by Pieter van der Does and Arnout Schuijff, now the CEO and CTO respectively.
-Headquartered in Amsterdam, the company employs around 2,000 people in offices in twenty three countries.
+Adyen was founded in 2006 by Pieter van der Does, the current Co-CEO, and Arnout Schuijff.
+Headquartered in Amsterdam, the company employs over 4,300 people in offices in twenty-three countries.

-The name Adyen means 'start again' in Sranan Tongo.
-This is a reference to this being the second project of the founders, after Bibit.

 In 2012, Adyen started to expand globally, opening its offices in San Francisco, Paris, and London.
 In the same year, it obtained its pan-European acquiring license.

-In 2015, Adyen achieved a valuation of $2.3 billion, making it the sixth largest European unicorn.
+In 2015, Adyen achieved a valuation of $2.3 billion, making it the sixth-largest European unicorn.

 In 2016, it obtained an acquiring license in Brazil through a BIN sponsorship.
-In the same year, Adyen was ranked #10 on the Forbes Cloud 100 list.

-In April 2017, the company was granted a European banking license, which gives it the status of an acquiring bank.
+In 2017, the company was granted a European banking license, which gave it the status of an acquiring bank.
 It also obtained acquiring licenses in Singapore, Hong Kong, Australia, and New Zealand.

-On 24 May 2018, the company announced that it would be making the company public by listing shares publicly in Amsterdam.
+In 2018, the company announced that it would be listing its shares publicly in Amsterdam.
 The IPO took place on 13 June 2018.

 In 2019, Adyen opened new offices in Tokyo and Mumbai, and expanded its payment offering in Africa.
 In the same year, it launched Adyen Issuing, a virtual and physical card-issuing business to complement payments services to merchants.

-In 2020, the company benefited from an accelerated digitalization of global ecommerce in the online retail segment, which compensated the declining travel volumes in enterprises, due to the COVID-19 pandemic.
+In 2020, the company benefited from an accelerated digitalization of global ecommerce in the online retail segment, which compensated for the declining travel volumes in enterprises due to the COVID-19 pandemic.
 It launched mobile Android POS devices worldwide in the second half of the year.
 In addition, it opened a new office in Dubai, expanding its offering in the Middle East.